 “Hmm.
 What do you know of Fabre, captain?”

-“Not much, for there is not much to know,” Chastel said.
+“There is not much to know,” Chastel said.
 “A teacher turned poet and playwright.
 He was Danton's secretary before he won a seat in the Convention.
 He voted in favor of executing the former king.
 It was Fabre who developed our new calendar.
 Condemned as a counter-revolutionary conspirator, he was set to be executed yesterday morning alongside Danton and Danton's other associates.”
 He paused.
-“Except, he was not: Somehow he escaped from the Luxembourg with the help of unknown accomplices, and even now he is still at large.”
+“Except, he was not: Somehow he escaped from the Luxembourg, with the help of unknown accomplices, and even now he is still at large.”

 Chastel blinked and mimed a theatrical expression of puzzlement.
-“I was not aware that the Republic asks me to think, Citizen Saint-Just.
-Rather, it seems I am only called on to do.
+“I was not aware that the Republic asks me to think.
+I am only called on to do.
 So I do.”